Theodore Maxwell: Return

 In August 1875, after almost two years of medical mission work, Maxwell began to feel as though he had given the experience "a fair trial" and that he did not have the physical strength for the work anymore.
 He decided to leave the Kashmir Medical Mission in February 1876, giving General Lake and the Church Mission Society adequate time to find a replacement missionary.

 However, in early September 1875, Maxwell began to suffer from "faintings" and after consultation with another doctor in the area, decided that he was unwell and must return to Europe as soon as possible.
 His wife also began to feel weak from their work, and they planned to leave Kashmir through Bombay on 1 November.
 Maxwell was replaced in the mission by Dr. Edmund Downes who served as a religious missionary prior to qualifying as a physician.

 The Maxwells left India on 25 October 1875 by means of a ship at Bombay.
 After Maxwell returned to England due to his illness, he practiced medicine in Hanwell.
 In 1878, Maxwell and his wife moved to Woolwich, where he continued his practice in medicine until his retirement.

 Legacy and death

 In addition to founding the Kashmir Mission Hospital, Maxwell wrote numerous papers about his medical findings from his time in Kashmir for The Lancet.
 In The Lancet, he also wrote about his experience with and ideas for improvements upon university teaching in London, along with his own medical observations from his practice.
 Maxwell wrote 15 articles for The Lancet from 1878 to 1911.
 Most notably, Maxwell authored Terminologia Medica Polyglotta: A Concise International Dictionary of Medical Terms, which is still regarded as an important cultural and knowledge source.

+Theodore Maxwell was an enthusiastic and accomplished exponent of letterpress printing as a hobby.
+He established the Amateur Printers' Association in 1895 and introduced a quarterly journal, Amateur Printing which appeared in 72 editions between June 1895 and January 1913.
+Maxwell was the driving force behind Amateur Printing, acting as editor of the magazine and secretary of the Association.
+Despite his appeal for help with the journal in 1912, none was forthcoming and publication ceased after the January 1913 edition, as he said it would.
+St Bride Library in Fleet Street holds a complete set of Amateur Printing.
+Many editions contain exemplary work by Dr Maxwell.

 Maxwell continued to face heart problems and retired from his medical practice in 1908.

 Theodore Maxwell died in his home in Woolwich, England, on 13 February 1914, at the age of 67.